MisinformedOwl/MisinformedOwl/README.md

 I've since then taken on a data analyst course with JustIT.
 Where i learned several industry standard techniques for managing data and presenting. which can be found at [my public power BI](when i have the link...)
 This power BI presentation uses data pulled directly from linked in. to present the data in a readable format.
 It also provides a helpful job searching page too.
 Allowing you to filter out jobs that dont match your needs.

+I have also recently been working with data engineering tools such as airflow.
+My most recent working making use of this after taking a few hours to learn it resulted in a market analysis tool for a game called [Warframe](https://www.warframe.com/).
+The repository can be found [here](https://github.com/MisinformedOwl/WarframeArcanePriceChecker)

 *   🌍  I'm based in Jarrow
 *   🖥️  See my portfolio at [My portfolio](http://github.com/MisinformedOwl/Just-IT-Portfolio)
 *   ✉️  You can contact me at [Linked In](https://www.linkedin.com/in/jay-dean-9648b92a0/)